openjdk/panama-foreign/doc/panama_ffi.md

            int (*compar)(const void *, const void *));
 ```

-This is a function that can be used to sort the contents of an array, using a custom comparator function — `compar` — which is passed as a function pointer.
-To be able to call the `qsort` function from Java we have first to create a downcall native method handle for it:
+The `qsort` function can be used to sort the contents of an array, using a custom comparator function — `compar` — which is passed as a function pointer.
+To be able to call the `qsort` function from Java we have first to create a downcall method handle for it:

 ```java
 CLinker linker = CLinker.systemCLinker();